-Signs (observable) and symptoms (information reported by the person) are the primary components of mental disorder assessments.
+Signs (observable) and symptoms (information reported by the person) are the primary components of EMS field assessments.
 Observations of reliable other persons can also be used in field assessments.

-A person's behavior must be evaluated within context.
+When conducting a field assessment, a person's behavior must be evaluated within context.
 Several behaviors and emotional responses which might indicate mental illness in one context might not in another.